Stacktape

 Engine

-• Database engine determines multiple important properties of your database:
+Database engine determines the properties of your database, such as:

 Engine Version